-The autumn 2019 application period for the PoDoCo programme is open between 15.9–31.10.2019.
+The spring 2023 application period for the PoDoCo programme is open between 1.3.–15.4.2023.
 Henna Fabritius, who was admitted to the programme in spring 2019, is taking ecological information outside the academic world and developing tools at Plehat Oy for designers to model the natural environment with.

 Ecologist Henna Fabritius points at a tree branch and its leaves.
 They are swaying in the gentle summer evening breeze.
 The sun shines into her eyes through the foliage.

 “Each tree has hundreds of leaves.
 Both trees and leaves have to be seen as individuals that are dependent on changes taking place in the landscape”, Fabritius explains.

 What makes this situation peculiar is that the tree, leaves and wind are completely digital.
 The tree that Fabritius is pointing at grows in a 3D model of Uunisaari island, Helsinki.
 You enter the model with VR glasses.
 A controller lets you adjust the position of the sun as well as the amount of trees growing on the island.